StuFraser/aqua-ripple/README.md

 > **Plain-English water quality intelligence powered by satellite imagery and AI.**

-AquaRipple analyses real Sentinel-2 satellite data using Google Gemini to deliver water quality assessments at any location — and translates the science into practical, activity-based safety guidance that anyone can act on.
+AquaRipple analyses real Sentinel-2 satellite data to deliver water quality assessments at any location — and translates the science into practical, activity-based safety guidance that anyone can act on.

 ---